 If you’re determined to use a derma roller for beard growth, start gently and strictly follow the instructions.
 If you experience any negative side-effects, stop using it immediately.

-In the end, we The Rugged Bros salute all healthy beards, regardless of how “heavy” or thick they are.
+In the end, The Rugged Bros salute all healthy beards, regardless of how “heavy” or thick they are.
 There’s a beard style to suit every guy, even those with fewer follicles and sparser whisker growth.
 We encourage you to find your style that works – and keep consulting the wisdom of fellow bearded bros to keep it looking and feeling totally awesome.

 Comments will be approved before showing up.